Shadia Abu Ghazaleh: Legacy

 As the first Palestinian woman to be killed while resisting the Israeli occupation, Abu Ghazaleh is widely considered a martyr by the Palestinian nationalist movement.
 She has also been described as a terrorist in Israeli sources.

 Abu Ghazaleh has frequently been cited as an example of women's participation in armed struggle against Israel; she has been listed alongside other Palestinian militant women, including Dalal Mughrabi and Leila Khaled.
 Khaled herself even adopted Abu Ghazaleh's name as her nom de guerre.
 A portrait of Abu Ghazaleh is kept in the offices of the South African socialist organisation Abahlali baseMjondolo, alongside the portraits of several other revolutionary figures.

 In early 2014, a new secondary school for Palestinian girls was named after Abu Ghazaleh; the Israeli organisations Arutz Sheva and Palestinian Media Watch claimed it to be a promotion of terrorism by the Palestinian authorities.
 One Palestinian student at the school held Abu Ghazaleh to be a "model of the wonderful Palestinian fighter" and said that they "follow her path in this school".
-In December 2023, the school was the site of a massacre reportedly carried out by the Israeli Defense Forces (IDF) during the Israeli invasion of the Gaza Strip.
+In December 2023, the school was the site of a massacre reportedly carried out by the Israel Defense Forces (IDF) during the Israeli invasion of the Gaza Strip.